jbrechtel/blog/_posts/2013-02-23-sbt-is-not-usable.markdown

 }
 </code></pre>

 Easy, right?
 Well, sort of.
 This only works in SBT's build.sbt file.
-If you want to put this in the project's project.scala build definition, then you've got more things to consider.
+Moving tasks like this to a .scala build definition requires more considerations.

 <pre><code class="scala">val fooTask = TaskKey[Unit]("foo")
 val foo = fooTask := {